Will Proceedings Be Suspended? Can You Still File a Claim?

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people who have suffered personal injury in New Jersey.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 We are currently available by phone, text message, and videoconference only.
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.